CHAPTER 31. EXCEPTIONAL PERSONS Subchapter I. Definitions

 f.
 Psychomotor ability.

-(7) "Parent," for purposes of this chapter, includes a handicapped child's biological or natural parent, or, as appropriate, a stepparent, guardian, surrogate parent or custodian.
-With respect to a handicapped person who has reached that person's own 18th birthday, and for whom no guardian has been appointed, all rights and entitlements accorded to parents by this chapter shall be deemed accorded directly to the handicapped person.
+(7) “Parent” means a biological or natural parent of a child with a disability, or, as appropriate, a stepparent, guardian, educational surrogate parent, appointed educational representative, relative caregiver or custodian.
+The identity and authority of a person qualifying as a parent is subject to modification by Family Court or Court of Chancery order.
+Subject to § 3132 of this title, if a child with a disability has reached that child’s own eighteenth birthday, and no guardian of the person has been appointed, all rights and entitlements accorded to parents by this chapter shall be deemed accorded directly to the child with a disability.